 - HerStory Geelong

-The remaining Trails are outside Central Geelong require independent transport.
+The remaining trails are located around the wider Geelong Area and require independent transport.

 Download the app

-(If searching on App Store on an iPad, select "iPhone only")
+(If searching on App Store on an iPad, select "iPhone only" version)

 Some heritage locations are private residences or businesses and are not open to the public.
 Please respect people’s privacy by only viewing the exteriors of these locations.